bridgetcasey1/bridgetcasey1.github.io/_posts/2023-05-13-Applying Lesson 1.md

 # Applying Lesson 1
 After completing lesson 1, which focused on classifying whether an image was a bird or not, I adapted the provided _00-is-it-a-bird_ code to now classify 10 different types of animal.
-To do this, instead of downloading bird and forest images, photos of 10 chosen animals were instead searched for.
+To do this, instead of downloading bird and forest images, photos of 10 chosen animals were searched for.

 When trying to resize the downloaded images, I experienced a warning that I did not encounter with the original code.
 This error was _UserWarning: Palette images with Transparency expressed in bytes should be converted to RGBA images_.
 After briefly looking into the warning, it appeared to be an issue associated with PNG images, so my solution was to add code to remove all images of this format:
 ```